 13, an official teenager, I’ll be the mother of a TEENAGER!

 And this is where my reluctance to let Summer go comes in…

 So, I technically have 5 more Summers with her, right?
 FIVE?!

 Five is a small number.

-I know those days aren’t going to be filled with pool parties and playdates, with trips to the library because she’s read all the books we got last week, or lazy Sunday afternoons at the beach until sunset.
+I know those days are no longer going to be filled with playdates and trips to the library because she read all the books we got last week, or lazy Sunday afternoons at the beach until sunset.

-I’ve seen the shift happening this year in her.
+I’ve seen the shift happening in her this year.